Boiler Room

 Plot

-In 1999, Seth Davis, a 19-year-old Queens College dropout, runs an unlicensed casino in his home near the campus, catering to college students.
-Although he earns a successful living, he is a disappointment to his father, Marty, a New York City federal judge.
-One night, his cousin Adam stops by the casino to play blackjack, bringing a rich associate named Greg Weinstein along with him.
-Greg recruits Seth to join J. T. Marlin, a brokerage firm based somewhere off the Long Island Expressway, promising him that he has the opportunity to get rich.
+In 1999, Seth Davis, a Queens College dropout, runs a casino in his home near campus, catering to college students.
+Although his earnings are successful, his father, federal judge Marty Davis, views him as a disappointment.
+One night, his cousin Adam stops by the casino to play blackjack, bringing an associate named Greg Weinstein.
+Greg recruits Seth to join J. T. Marlin, a brokerage firm based off the Long Island Expressway, promising him an opportunity to get rich.

 Cast